© 2010-2025 by Fine Arts of the Southwest, Inc. All rights reserved.

 —“Down The River”, E.P.
 Dutton, New York, 1982

-When he does occasionally emerge from his self-imposed isolation to publicly show his color-saturated and intensely powerful expressions of the landscape, the results are glorious.
+When he occasionally emerged from his self-imposed isolation to publicly show his color-saturated and intensely powerful expressions of the landscape, the results were glorious.
 John De Puy’s paintings deal far less with objective reality than they do the primordial powers and feeling of the land.
 The imagery and color palette De Puy employs is arresting, powerful and haunting.
 De Puy’s paintings depict an inner world of extraordinary intensity, of form and color, of powerful forces inside, above, under, and all around the land.

 This painting is executed in oil on canvas in an interesting and highly compressed palette of three colors only; a deep purple, a lighter purple and three small, precisely-applied spots of bright orange.
 De Puy skillfully manipulated the paint surface and texture through the application of layers of a very thick impasto and by inscribing directly into the paint surface all of which gives the painting a taut, tactile intensity and focus.
+Simulataneously and at once the painting portrays by its subdued color tones and flattened persepective a surface reality of a vast, frozen forbidden land encased in ice and expresses the deeper underlying reality of ions of endless time, vast silence and a forbidding peace,

-The painting looks remarkably fresh overall for a 35 year-old piece.
+The painting looks remarkably fresh overall for a 43 year-old piece.
 The painting is titled, dated and signed on the verso as follows: “De Puy 82’ Inside Passage”.
 The painting is very beautifully and appropriately framed in a modernist-style, anodized steel “shadowbox” or “floater” style frame by Santa Fe’s premier fine art framers, Goldleaf Framemakers.
-The painting’s provenance could not be better.
-We purchased it directly from John De Puy in 2016.
-This splendid painting could hang proudly in any modern art museum across the country or around the world.
-You now have the unique opportunity to enjoy having it in your own private museum.

 “The land is my root and my being.
 Everything I am